Soheib-Kiani/shopping-cart/README.md

 npm run dev

 Third :
-Enjoy and feel free to Fork
+Enjoy and feel free to Fork.
-I would be happy, if you start my repo.
+I would be happy, if you star my repo.

 Have a Greate Day